kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 So, yeah.
 Go ahead, keep shouting about meaning, fighting fate, and all that.
 I'm just gonna do what I do best.
 Nothing.
 And honestly, that sounds way better than whatever it is the rest of you are doing.

 *He slumps even more into the stool, his head dropping a bit as if he's ready to nod off.
-The dull light dims further, and the stage fades to black, leaving an aura of pure indifference in its wake.*
+The dull light dims further, and the stage fades to black, leaving an aura of indifference in its wake.*